AK-Homberger/Satellite-Dish-Positioner/README.md

 - 6 axis gyroscope: GY-521 from AzDelivery (install [TinyMPU6050](https://github.com/gabriel-milan/TinyMPU6050) library in Arduino):
 - Motor driver:  Adafruit DRV8871 DC Motor Driver

-The compass and the gyroscope are connected to the I2C bus of the Wemos D1 (using D1=SCL and D2=SDA).
+The compass and the gyroscope are connected to the I2C bus of the D1 Mini (using D1=SCL and D2=SDA).
 The compass is inside the box on the pcb.
 The gyroscope is connected with a short 4-wire cable and placed on the back of the satellite dish.

 The motor driver is using ports D0 and D6.
 The 22 KHz signal is generated on port D5.